-Jade plant is a decorative houseplant with wooden stem and thick oval-shaped leaves.
+The Jade plant is a decorative houseplant with a wooden stem and thick oval-shaped leaves.

 Jade plants purify indoor air pollution.

-Jade plant requires full sun at least for 4-5 hours.
+Jade plant requires full sun for at least to 4-5 hours.

 Though this plant looks cute on table shelves, you need to take care of the sunlight it receives.